(Originally written approximately 2005)

 Lately there has been a lot of discourse regarding a position I have on Universalism.
 Two bloggers have taken it upon themselves to write about me and ask "notable" Christians on the Internet about my position.
 They have published information on the internet against me in their blogs.
 The problem is that their information is not accurate.

-For those of you who happen upon this article and have been influenced negatively towards me based on what one or both of their blogs have said, I have questions for you?
+For those of you who happen to come upon this article and have been influenced negatively towards me based on what one or both of their blogs have said, I have questions for you?

 - Did you read actually read my articles on the subjects?
 If not, why not?

-- Did you try and contact me to get the facts straight?
+- Did you try to contact me to get the facts straight?
 If not, why not?

 Is it "possible" for a person to be a universalist and be a Christian?

 I believe that Universalism is a false teaching.
-Universalism is the doctrine that all people will eventually go to heaven.
-There are different schools within the Universalist camp, those who claim to affirm Christian theology (the trinity, deity of Christ, etc.), those who don't, some who believe in annihilation with a resurrection to redemption, others who believe in a period of judgment and then reconciliation to God, etc. All these positions are in error and are not consistent with biblical revelation.
+Universalism is the doctrine that all people will eventually go to Heaven.
+There are different schools within the Universalist camp: those who claim to affirm Christian theology (the trinity, deity of Christ, etc.,) and those who don't, some who believe in annihilation with a resurrection to redemption, and others who believe in a period of judgment and then reconciliation to God, etc. All these positions are in error and are not consistent with Biblical revelation.
 In other words, the Bible does not teach universal redemption.

 I wrote Dr. frame concerning this issue because I have a huge respect for him and trust his judgment.
 I asked him whether or not a Christian can ignorantly be a Universalist and whether or not it is absolutely necessary for a person to acknowledge the physical resurrection of Christ in order to become a Christian.
 Following are excerpts from his email to me.

 "I think it’s possible for a regenerate person to have no conscious beliefs at all.
 WCF X, 3 says that infants can be saved, presumably without any profession at all.
 And it extends this provision also to “all other elect persons who are incapable of being outwardly called by the ministry of the Word.”